-6.1.1 All operators of a Public Switched Telephone Network (PSTN), Public Land Mobile Network (PLMN), or a Public Switched Data Network(PSDN), providing, or intend to provide within a specified time, publicly available telephone services, owning and public and operating а telecommunication system, are eligible to apply for primary assignments of telephone numbering capacity, subject to satisfying an eligibility criterion specified in the Numbering Policy, Code of Conduct and other relevant standard specifications such as the International Telecommunications Union's ITU-T Recommendations.

-6.1.2 Non-facilities-based service providers may seek a secondary assignment from an eligible service provider.
+- 6.1.1 All operators of a Public Switched Telephone Network (PSTN), Public Land Mobile Network (PLMN), or a Public Switched Data Network(PSDN), providing, or intending to provide within a specified time, publicly available telephone ownina services. and and operating public а telecommunication system, are eligible to apply for primary assignments of telephone numbering capacity, subject to satisfying an eligibility criterion specified in the Numbering Ppolicy, Code of Conduct and other relevant standard specifications such as the International Telecommunications Union's ITU-T Recommendations. - 6.1.2 Non-facilities-based service providers may seek a secondary assignment from an eligible service provider.
 Secondary assignments shall be made in an efficient and non-discriminatory manner.